rmvanhees/pyspex/examples/l1agen_spex/README.rst

 Quick test procedures for ``pyspex``
 ===========================================

-The tests descibed in the document are performed using pyspex_ v1.3.7, but should also be valid for any later release.
+The tests described in the document are performed using pyspex_ v1.3.7, but should also be valid for any later release.

 The test data files are freely available from the OB-DAAC_.